achchg/achchg.github.io/_pages/about.md

 - generative AI agents R&D with LLMs and retriever augmented generation (RAG)

-During graduate studies, I was an environmental health researcher and biostatistician at Harvard focused on environmental pesiticide exposure and health risk simulation with statistical models.
-My doctoral [dissertation](https://dash.harvard.edu/bitstream/handle/1/37945631/CHANG-DISSERTATION-2018.pdf?sequence=3) was about linking sub-lethal pesticides exposure to honeybee colony collaspe disorder (CCD) and human health with novel biomarkers.
+During graduate studies, I was an environmental health researcher and biostatistician at Harvard focused on environmental pesticide exposure and health risk simulation with statistical models.
+My doctoral [dissertation](https://dash.harvard.edu/bitstream/handle/1/37945631/CHANG-DISSERTATION-2018.pdf?sequence=3) was about linking sub-lethal pesticide exposure to honeybee colony collapse disorder (CCD) and human health with novel biomarkers.